 What is diphtheria?

-If we compare, diphtheria is less common in the United States because citizens are known to get timely vaccination against the infection.
-Immunization plays a major role to prevent diphtheria occurrence.
-The risk to catch the infection only enhances when there’s a visit to a country that has no immunizations or lacks recent updates in the vaccines.
+If we compare, diphtheria is less common in the United States because citizens are known to get timely diphtheria vaccine against the infection.

-If unknowingly, a cup or tissue of the infected patient is used by you, then the risk of bacteria transmission grows as well.
+If you unknowingly use a cup or tissue of the infected patient, the risk of bacteria transmission also grows.
 Further, the saliva exhaled by the infected through a cough or sneeze carries bacteria that can be transmitted easily.
-Even if the signs and symptoms of diphtheria in the infected do not appear, the infection can still be transmitted for up to six weeks.
-Before the advent of vaccines for diphtheria, children remained at the highest risk of getting infected.
-But as per current scenario people who have a weak immune system or those with AIDS are at risk too.
-Overcrowded environments, poor hygiene or unclean living conditions are other factors increasing the chances of diphtheria.
+Even if the signs and diphtheria symptoms of the infected do not appear, the infection can still be transmitted for up to six weeks.

 • Chills